Parischnogaster mellyi: Patrolling behavior

 Patrolling flights usually take place at certain, well-defined hours of the day.
-In the West Java region, it has been recorded that P. mellyi leave their nests around 11:00am and return around 12:45pm.
+In the West Java region, it has been recorded that P. mellyi leave their nests around 11:00 a.m. and return around 12:45 p.m.

 Mating behavior

 Mating activity of P. mellyi is interrelated to its patrolling behavior.
 An observation study has shown that a male is typically active for 3 weeks or more (up to 32 days), rarely lands while hovering (but does so more frequently towards the end of a patrolling session by walking along the edges of leaves nearby), and feeds themselves at food sources at the end of activity and returns to its nests or communal resting points.
 In contrast, female P. mellyi appears at patrolling landmarks around the second hour of male activity to engage in sexual interactions.

 In a typical sexual intercourse, the female approaches the male from the back, lengthening her legs towards his gaster, while the male extends the aerial display, often moving in a zigzag pattern.
 At this point in time, the female lands on the hover site and repeatedly touches the surface of the site with the tip of her gaster.
 The male then quickly touches the female’s back with his legs, grabs her chest for a few seconds, and establishes a genital connection for about 2–25 seconds.
 After the intercourse, the female will clear her genital area with her legs.

 When it comes to mating selection, females prefer males who exhibit endurance.
 By scoring endurance (measured in flight/ patrol time), females can gather reliable and valid information on a male’s quality.
 A female’s preference towards long-term patrollers could potentially help explain the prolonged male lekking behavior.

 Male P. mellyi attempts in homosexual mating have also been observed in a number of captivity studies.